j3k0/ganomede-directory/CLIENT.md

 ### authdbClient.addAccount(token, account, (err, result) => {})

 Expects `account.username` to be filled.
-Requires `apiSecret` in the options.
+Requires `apiSecret` in the options (or as environment variable).